httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 ## Operational Considerations {#pinrisks}

 To avoid situations where a commitment to use authenticated TLS causes a client to be unable to contact a site, clients MAY limit the time over which a commitment is respected for a given origin.
-A lower limit might be appropriate for initial commitments; the certainty that a site has set a correct value - and the corresponding limit on persistence - might increase as a commitment is renewed over a period of time.
+A lower limit might be appropriate for initial commitments; the certainty that a site has set a correct value - and the corresponding limit on persistence - might increase as a commitment is renewed multiple times.

 # IANA Considerations